daleghent/phd2-wiki/CameraSupport.md

 ZWO ASI cameras are supported natively on Windows, Mac, and Linux.
 The cameras can also be accessed with ASCOM or INDI camera drivers.
 On Linux, the USB 2.0 cameras may require that you flash the firmware version labeled "compatible" [Forum Thread](https://groups.google.com/d/msg/open-phd-guiding/u0qpmEDOxPI/tR2NeOpMAwAJ).

+<a name=touptek></a>
+### ToupTek Cameras ###

+On Windows ToupTek camera support is built-in to PHD2, or you can use the ToupTek's ASCOM camera driver.
+Linux native support should also work, but it has not been tested yet.
+ToupTek stopped providing a 32-bit Mac version of their SDK, so if you are a Mac user please contact ToupTek and encourage them to resume their support for 32-bit Mac.